uPortal-Attic/uportal-app-framework/docs/configuration.md

 + **inactivityTimeout**: the length in minutes a login session can remain inactive before the server expires it.
 A dialog will show during the last minute of a session, prompting user action.
-If no action is taken, the user will be redirected to `MISC_URLS.loginURL` when the session has expired.
+If no action is taken, the user will be redirected to `MISC_URLS.logoutURL` when the session has expired.

 ### SERVICE_LOC